11 pages about "Productivity"

 - Macbook Laptops: my most comfortable working environment

-- Windows Laptops: for my windows/linux dev environments, especially useful when doing Open-Source projects and developing appliances
+- Microsoft Laptops: for my windows/linux dev environments, especially useful when doing Open-Source projects and developing appliances

 - Phones and tablets